basimsahaf-zz/Blocky/README.md

       • open terminal/command prompt in the same folder.

       • type python website_blocker.py in the command line.
-        (For this, you should have python installed on your computer.
+        (For this, you must have python installed on your computer.
 For more information, visit http://www.python.org)

       • The desired websites will now be blocked.